microshare/microshare.github.io/docs/1/advanced/lorawan-devices/sodaq_explorer.md

 {% include image.html url="/assets/img/ttn_dev_tab.png" description="TTN Register Device" %}

 - **Device ID:** Enter a name for your device (this name is permanent and can not be changed after created)
-- **DeviceEUI:** Enter the `DevEUI` for your device that you recorded in previous steps form the Serial Monitor.
+- **DeviceEUI:** Enter the `DevEUI` for your device that you recorded in previous steps from the Serial Monitor.
 - Click the `Register` button

 {% include image.html url="/assets/img/ttn_reg_device.png" description="TTN Register Device" %}

 After Clicking the `Register` button you will be redirected to the `Device Overview` console.
-Scroll down the `Example Code` section at the the bottom of the page.
+Scroll down the `Example Code` section at the bottom of the page.
 There you will see variable definitions for the `appEUI` and `appKey` parameters.
-Copy these values you're going to need them when programming the SODAQ board.
+Copy these values, you're going to need them when programming the SODAQ board.
 These values are used by TTN to identify and secure the data flowing between the device and TTN.

 {% include image.html url="/assets/img/ttn_dev_ex_code_vals.png" description="TTN Register Device" %}

 ## Program the Device
-You now have all the information you need to program the SODAQ board to connect and transmit data to TTN. in this section you'll update the `ttn_sodaq_hackiot_reading.ino` code with the latest values
+You now have all the information you need to program the SODAQ board to connect and transmit data to TTN.
+In this section you'll update the `ttn_sodaq_hackiot_reading.ino` code with the latest values

 - Connect the device via USB to your computer
 - Open the `ttn_sodaq_hackiot_reading.ino` file in Arduino IDE